-For the years ended December 31, 2020 and 2019, the Company incurred a net loss of \$7.0 million and \$4.8 million, respectively, and used cash in operations of \$9.1 million and \$6.4 million, respectively.
-The Company had an accumulated deficit of \$241.1 million and \$234.1 million as of December 31, 2020 and 2019, respectively.
+For the years ended December 31, 2021 and 2020, the Company incurred a net loss of \$8.8 million and \$7.0 million, respectively, and used cash in operations of \$10.1 million and \$9.1 million, respectively.
+The Company had an accumulated deficit of \$249.9 million and \$241.1 million as of December 31, 2021 and 2020, respectively.
 To date, the Company's operations have been principally financed from proceeds from the issuance of preferred and common stock and, to a lesser extent, cash generated from product sales.
 It is anticipated that the Company will continue to generate operating losses and use cash in operations.
 The Company's continuation as a going concern is dependent upon its ability to increase sales, and/or raise additional funds through the capital markets.
 Whether and when the Company can attain profitability and positive cash flows from operations or obtain additional financing is uncertain.

 The Company is actively generating additional scientific and clinical data to have it published in leading industry publications.
-The unique features of our silicon nitride material are not well known, and we believe the publication of such data would help sales efforts as the Company approaches new prospects.
+The unique features of our advanced ceramic materials are not well known, and we believe the publication of such data would help sales efforts as the Company approaches new prospects.
 The Company is also making additional changes to the sales strategy, including a focus on revenue growth by expanding the use of silicon nitride in other areas outside of spinal fusion applications.
+The Company has also acquired equipment and certain proprietary know-how for the purpose of developing, manufacturing and commercializing armored plates made from boron carbide and a composite of boron carbide for military, law enforcement and other civilian uses.

 The Company has common stock that is publicly traded and has been able to successfully raise capital when needed since the date of the Company's initial public offering in February 2014.
-On February 6, 2020, the Company closed on a rights offering to its stockholders of units, consisting of convertible preferred stock and warrants, for gross proceeds of \$9.4 million, which excludes underwriting discounts and commissions and offering expenses payable by the Company of approximately \$1.2 million.
+On February 6, 2020, the Company closed on a rights offering to its stockholders of units, consisting of convertible preferred stock and warrants, for gross proceeds of \$9.4 million, which excludes underwriting discounts and commissions and offering expenses paid by the Company of approximately \$1.2 million.
 Additionally, during the period of June 2020 through August 2020, the Company closed four registered direct offerings of shares of its common stock, priced at-the-market under Nasdaq rules, resulting in the issuance of a total of 11,015,000 shares of its common stock for gross proceeds of approximately \$20.9 million, before considering issuance costs of approximately \$1.6 million (see Note 8).

-During the year ended December 31, 2019, the Company entered into an at-the-market (ATM) equity distribution agreement in which the Company may sell, from time to time, shares of common stock having an aggregate offering price of up to \$2.5 million.
-The Company sold 527,896 shares during the year ended December 31, 2019, raising approximately \$1.7 million before deducting fees to the placement agent and other offering expenses of approximately \$0.2 million.
-During the year ended December 31, 2020, the Company sold 354,381 shares of common stock, raising approximately \$0.8 million deducting fees to the placement agent and other offering expenses of approximately \$0.8 million.
-As of December 31, 2020, no funding capacity is available under the ATM. (see Note 8).
+During the year ended December 31, 2019, the Company entered into an at-the-market (2019 ATM) equity distribution agreement with Maxim Group LLC ("Maxim") under which the Company could sell, from time to time, shares of common stock having an aggregate offering price of up to \$2.5 million.
+During the year ended December 31, 2020, the Company sold 354,381 shares of common stock under the 2019 ATM, raising approximately \$0.8 million before deducting fees to the placement agent and other offering expenses of approximately \$0.034 million.
+As of December 31, 2021, no funding capacity is available under the 2019 ATM. (see Note 8).